Understanding Low Water Pressure in Sydney Homes

 - Clean aerators and showerheads

-- Ask neighbors if they have issues (rules out municipal problem)
+- Ask neighbours if they have issues (this rules out a municipal problem)

-- Attach to outdoor tap or washing machine tap
+- Attach it to an outdoor tap or washing machine tap

 Professional Solutions